dusty/roamtheblog/README.txt

     If setup with a page as the homepage, this will show the Blog template listing all posts.
     Otherwise, it will show the Home template with the most recent blog post.

-  /posts
-    Shows the Blog template listing all posts.

   /blog/:postname (eg: /blog/20110101-my-blog-post)
-    Shows the Post template with the post that has the same name.

-  /posts/:postname (eg: /posts/20110101-my-blog-post)
-    Same as above.
     Shows the Post template with the post that has the same name.

   /:pagename  (eg: /about)
     Shows the Page template with the page that has the same name.